 The New Approach and European Standardization is a joint effort of the European Union (EU) State Members to develop a single market, remove technical barriers to trade, and ensure the free movement of goods between Member States.
 This site provides access to information on standards and routes into the standardization process.

-Sponsored by Livingston International Inc., the Importers/Exporters Resource Center provides a variety of tools and resources for those interested in importing into the United States or Canada.
-Here you can find how-to guides, articles, and tips for inbound and outbound logistics.
+Sponsored by Livingston International Inc., the Basics of Importing and Exporting offers a variety of tools and resources for those interested in importing into the United States or Canada.
+Here you can find information on classifications, the import and export processes.

 Ralph F. Jagodka's study, which was conducted in 1998, identified the skills needed to be effective in international marketing.
 This site provides a deeper look at the level of importance of each of these skills.